-This policy will be reviewed on an annual basis; however, amendments will be made as and when necessary throughout the year.

-Staff are informed about all amendments.
+This policy will be reviewed on an annual basis; however, amendments may be added throughout the year.
+Staff are always informed when there is an amendment.

-Appendix 1 - Working Together 2018 Definitions of Abuse and Possible Indicators
+Appendix 1 - Working Together Definitions of Abuse and Possible Indicators

 Physical Abuse

 A form of abuse that may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.